Sofistico/Sofistico/README.md

-### Hi there 👋
+### Greetings! 👋
-I'm a small practioner of the art of thaumaturgy, otherwise know as coding.<br/>

-I work as a .Net Developer.<br/>

-I learned how to program in 2019 due to corona and finally having some free time in my job, so i took to learn C# and fell in love with this world of software and programming.<br/>

-if i had a say in what i want to learn more, it would be everything!
-In special: C#, C++, C, JavaScript, Python, HTML and CSS.<br/>

-My current focus is in C# and C++.<br/>

-I was studying physics in college, but due to having fallen in love with coding, changed to Software Enginnering and let's see how it will go.
+Welcome to my GitHub profile!
+I am an aspiring practitioner of the enchanting art of thaumaturgy, better known as coding.
+As a dedicated .NET Developer, I constantly strive to master the realm of software and programming.<br/>

+My journey into the world of programming began in 2019 during the unprecedented times of the COVID-19 pandemic.
+Utilizing the newfound spare time in my job, I delved into learning C#, which captured my heart and ignited a passion for this captivating domain.<br/>

+If I were to choose, I would eagerly explore a plethora of programming languages, including C#, C++, C, JavaScript, Python, HTML, and CSS.
+However, at present, my primary focuses lie within the realms of C# and C++.<br/>

+Previously pursuid studies in physics at college, but i couldn't resist the allure of coding and subsequently transitioned to Software Engineering.
+I am now eagerly anticipating the exciting prospects that lie ahead in this field.<br/>

+Here are some of the stacks i'm acquainted with: </br>
-Languages i know: C#(My main focus and love!), C++, JavaScript, Python and Rust.<br/>
+C# (my main love and focus!), C++, JavaScript, Python, and Rust. </br>
-Have dabbled in CSS, R and Ruby.<br/>
+I have also dabbled in CSS, R, and Ruby. </br>
-I know Asp.Net, Angular, Razor and some react.
+In addition, I possess knowledge in Asp.Net, Angular, Razor, and some React. </br>
-Have worked with MVC, Microservices, Windows Services, Windows Sockets(Never again) and docker.
+Throughout my professional experience, I have worked with MVC, Microservices, Windows Services, Windows Sockets (although I'd prefer not to revisit that), and Docker. </br>

-- ⚡ Fun fact: I live in Brazil.
+- ⚡ Fun fact: I reside in Brazil, adding a touch of vibrant diversity to my coding endeavors.
-- 🌱 I’m currently learning C++ (This time for real).
-- 🔭 I’m always working on my hobby project MagiRogue.
+- 🌱 Currently, I am wholeheartedly immersing myself in the world of C++ to further expand my skill set.
+- 🔭 My ongoing passion project is MagiRogue, which I continuously refine and enhance.
 - 😄 Pronouns: He/Him.

+Feel free to explore my repositories and witness the fusion of my passion for coding and the endless possibilities it holds.
+Let's embark on this exhilarating journey together!

 ## GitHub Analytics
 <br>